Willie Mays: Player profile

 The batting stance Mays employed showed the influence of one of his childhood favorites, Joe DiMaggio.
 Like his hero, Mays would stand with his legs spread apart, placing the same amount of weight on both while holding the bat high.
 His right thumb would stick out in the air as he waited for pitches, but he wrapped it around the bat as he swung.
 Mays believed this late motion added power when he swung.
-Mays channelled his energies into the swing by abstaining from extra motion and opening his hips.
+Mays channeled his energies into the swing by abstaining from extra motion and opening his hips.
 "If there was a machine to measure each swing of a bat," Branch Rickey suggested, "it would be proven that Mays swings with more power and bat speed, pitch for pitch, than any other player."
 His focus extended to his antics, or lack thereof, at the plate; Mays did not rub dirt on his hands or stroll around the batter's box like some hitters did.
 Naturally more of a pull hitter, Mays adjusted his style in 1954 to hit more to right and center field in a quest for a higher batting average at his manager's request, but the change was not permanent.
 When the Giants moved to Candlestick Park, Mays found that pulling the ball worked better at home but hitting to right and center worked better on the road; he tried to adjust his style depending on where he was playing.